 Source: Infographic maker

-3. Put your brand mascot to work in the header section
+3. Add your brand mascot to work in the header section

 If you have a brand mascot, you can absolutely make the most of it in your email header image.
 Brand mascots have a high familiarity rate.
 For instance, Disney’s Mickey Mouse has a 98% recognition rate among children between the age bracket of 3-11.

 Adding your brand mascot to your email header, therefore, helps boost recognizability.
 On top of that, they make your business personable — giving it a human touch.
-Not to forget, you can add a touch of storytelling by putting your brand mascot into action.
+Don't forget, you can add a touch of storytelling by putting your brand mascot into action.

 See how Trello explains what their email is talking about using their brand mascot, Taco.
 In this first example, you can instantly see Taco’s background depicts spring’s arrival: